paulwexler/opinions/on_coding/README.md

 could eliminate the need for a debugger.

 With "Python",
-as long as I can reproduce the error
-I no longer use a debugger.
+I have never used a debugger.

 When the program crashes, a stack trace is output.
 Since my programs are constructed